Navigate This Page

 • Representation across experience levels—beginner, intermediate, expert

-How to set up quotas
+How to set up quota tracking

 In the workspace, navigate from Research design > “Participant number & incentives” tab > the “Define quota targets” section.